Best Attractions in Malaga

-Spain is a wonderful place and many travelers can find some of top tourist attractions in Malaga.
-Founded in the 8th century BC, Málaga is one of the oldest ports in the Mediterranean.
+Spain is a wonderful place, and many travelers can find some of the top tourist attractions in Malaga.
+Founded in the 8th century BC, Malaga tourist attractions are definitely sights to see.
+This city is one of the oldest ports in the Mediterranean.
 The important historical spots of this city represent Malaga’s evolving past.
 Along with history, Málaga offers you breathtaking views of the Costa del Sol and a great climate combined with beautiful culture and beaches.
-You can walk around these tourist attractions and historic center of the city and reach small boutiques as well as local restaurants.
+You can walk around these tourist attractions and the historic center of the city and reach small boutiques as well as local restaurants.

 If you want to visit other historical sights in Spain, try visiting the attractions in San Sebastian.
-These attraction are mostly consist of historical sights as well as beautiful scenery that might be as beautiful as the ones in Malaga.
+These attractions mostly consist of historical sights as well as beautiful scenery that might be as beautiful as the ones in Malaga.

-The cathedral, with its entrance decorated with two twin towers, is built on the site of an old mosque in the 16th century.
+The cathedral, with its entrance decorated with two twin towers, is built on the site of an old mosque.
 Visitors will be mesmerized by the stunningly accurate and well-proportioned interior of the building.
-The third chapel on the south side of the building is decorated with a painting called “The Virgin of the Rosary” by Alonso Cano.
-Also, in the first choir chapel on the right, on the left-hand wall, there are kneeling statues of Catholic kings made by Pedro de Mena.
+The third chapel on the south side of the building is decorated with a painting.
+It is famous as the “The Virgin of the Rosary” by Alonso Cano.
+Also, in the first choir chapel, there are kneeling statues of Catholic kings made by Pedro de Mena.
 Furthermore, tourists can climb to a height of 86 meters north of the tower and see the vast and amazing scenery.

-This military fortress, which proudly stands on the heights of Montes de Málaga, is another medieval fortress in the Spanish-Islamic style.
+This military fortress, which proudly stands on the heights of Montes de Málaga, is another tourist attractions in Malaga with the Spanish-Islamic style.
 Abd-al-Rahman III built the castle on the Phoenician lighthouse site in the 10th century.
 The Sultan of Granada, Yusef 1, expanded the fort in the early 14th century.
 Moreover, the castle is famous for its quarterly siege by Catholic kings Ferdinand and Isabella.
 The image of this building can be seen on the flag of Malaga as well as the flag of the province.

 Museo y Basílica de Santa María de la Victoria

 Alcazaba was the military stronghold of the kings of North Africa in the 9th century AD.
 This fortress was built on the ruins of a Roman castle and rebuilt in the 11th century.
 Muslim rulers governed the people from this fortress for centuries.
 This fortress, cleverly situated on Gibralfaro Hill, has three layers of defensive walls and 110 main towers.
 Also, visitors can see some of the remaining towers and the beautiful garden of the castle grounds.
-Furthermore, today, Alcazaba is home to the Malaga Museum, which includes two museums: the Provincial Museum of Fine Arts, a permanent and excellent collection of 19th-century regional paintings, as well as famous works by Spanish artists as well as old Picasso paintings.
+Furthermore, today, Alcazaba is home to the Malaga Museum, which includes two museums: the Provincial Museum of Fine Arts, a permanent and excellent collection of 19th-century regional paintings, famous works by Spanish artists, and old Picasso paintings.

 The second museum is the Archaeological Museum, which houses Roman antiquities, a collection of Andalusian pottery, and replicas of castles.

+Botanical Gardens are another one of the beautiful tourist attractions in Malaga.
 These gardens were built in 1855 by Mark Loring and his wife.
 These unique areas are full of vibrant Mediterranean, tropical and subtropical plants and flowers.
 Also, you can see various species from all over the world available here.
-This garden, which is itself a collection of many different gardens, offers a variety of unique landscapes.
+This garden, which is a collection of many different gardens, offers a variety of unique landscapes.

-One of the must-see attractions for modern art lovers is seeing the museum in the old part of town.
-This part has the house where Picasso was born showing many works by this artist.
-This collection covers Picasso’s entire life and his artistic career from his first studies to his creative innovations.
+One of the must-see attractions in Malaga for modern art lovers is seeing the museum in the old part of town.
+This part has the house where Picasso was born, showing many works by this artist.
+This collection covers Picasso’s entire life and his artistic career, from his first studies to his creative innovations.
 Moreover, these works include works created between 1892 and 1972.
 They display a wide range of styles and techniques of masterful Picasso.